WHAT IS LYMPHOMA

 WHAT IS CANCER?

 Cancer occurs when a normal cell “goes wrong.”
 Its normal regulatory processes disengage and it begins to divide quickly and without control.
+These cells do not stop at barriers, nor do they stop growing when they outgrow their own blood supply.
+The divide over and over, taking over local tissues and escaping to spread to other body areas.
 The organ to which the original cell belonged is destroyed as the cancer cells obliterate its structure.
 Other local tissues may also become invaded as the tumor cells grow inexorably into them.

 Cancer cells break off the primary tumor and travel via blood or lymph vessels to new areas of the body.
 Wherever these cells lodge, they may start new tumors far from the original tumor but just as deadly.
 This process continues until there is not enough normal tissue left to sustain life.
 This form of cancer spread is called “metastasis.”